-More than 280,000 children and teens land in the emergency department each year for sports- related traumatic brain injuries, including concussions, according to the Centers for Disease Control.
+Each year, more than 280,000 children and teens visit the emergency department for sports-related traumatic brain injuries, including concussions, according to the Centers for Disease Control.

-A concussion is a type of traumatic brain injury caused by a bump, blow or jolt to the head or by a hit to the body that causes the head and brain to move rapidly back and forth.
-This sudden movement can cause the brain to bounce around or twist in the skull, creating chemical changes in the brain and sometimes stretching and damaging brain cells.
-Identifying and addressing concussions promptly is critical to mitigating any potential consequences.
+A concussion is a type of traumatic brain injury caused by a bump, blow, or jolt to the head—or even a hit to the body that causes the head and brain to move quickly back and forth.
+This sudden movement can make the brain bounce or twist inside the skull, leading to chemical changes and sometimes damaging brain cells.

 Physical | Cognitive | Emotional | Sleep |